Thursday, February 21, 2013

 Barry Rubin is director of the Global Research in International Affairs (GLORIA) Center and editor of the Middle East Review of International Affairs (MERIA) Journal.
 His latest book, Israel: An Introduction, has just been published by Yale University Press.
 Other recent books include The Israel-Arab Reader (seventh edition), The Long War for Freedom: The Arab Struggle for Democracy in the Middle East (Wiley), and The Truth About Syria (Palgrave-Macmillan).
 The website of the GLORIA Center and of his blog, Rubin Reports.
 His original articles are published at PJMedia.

-Posted by Barry Rubin at 8:28 PM
+Posted by Rubin Center at 8:28 PM